 Two principles are implicit in the foregoing.
 First, personal jurisdiction requires a forum-by-forum, or sovereign-by-sovereign, analysis.
 The question is whether a defendant has followed a course of conduct directed at the society or economy existing within the jurisdiction of a given sovereign, so that the sovereign has the power to subject the defendant to judgment concerning that conduct.
 Personal jurisdiction, of course, restricts "judicial power not as a matter of sovereignty, but as a matter of individual liberty," for due process protects the individual's right to be subject only to lawful power.
-But whether a judicial judgment is lawful depends on whether the sovereign has authority to render it.160
+But whether a judicial judgment is lawful depends on whether the sovereign has authority to render it.

-Although Justice Kennedy's statement explains the need for a "lawful" judgment in order to bind a defendant, it does not even begin to explain why a defendant's contacts with the forum state are necessary to make that

-159 Id. at 2789.
-This statement somewhat misrepresents Justice Brennan's opinion in Asahi, which focuses on the defendant's actions in addition to "general notions of fairness and foreseeability."
+Although Justice Kennedy's statement explains the need for a "lawful" judgment in order to bind a defendant, it does not even begin to explain why a defendant's contacts with the forum state are necessary to make that judgment lawful.
+Two possibilities may be inferred (albeit with much conjecture and hypothesis) as a potential basis for Justice Kennedy's explanation of the contacts requirement.
+First, the continual use of the words "submit" and "submission" echoes the Court's use of implied consent in Hess v.
+Pawloski, 161 a reference not lost on the dissent in McIntyre, which correctly notes that the idea "that consent is the animating concept" in jurisdiction cases "draws no support from controlling decisions of this Court.
+Quite the contrary, the Court has explained, a forum can exercise jurisdiction when its contacts with the controversy are sufficient; invocation of a fictitious which focuses on the defendant's actions in addition to "general notions of fairness and foresee-ability."
 See Asahi Metal Indus.
 Co. v.
 Superior Court, 480 U.S. 102, 117 (1987) (Brennan, J., concurring in part and concurring in the judgment).
-The difference between Justice Brennan's and Justice O'Connor's opinions is that Justice Brennan's opinion concludes that the action of placing one's product in the stream of commerce with the knowledge that it will be sold in the forum state is sufficient to support the minimum contacts requirement under the Due Process Clause.
+The difference between Justice Brennan's and Justice O'Connor's opinions is that Justice Brennan's opinion concludes that the action of placing one's product in the stream of commerce with the knowledge that it will be sold in the forum state is sufficient to support the minimum contacts requirement under the Due Process Clause consent, the Court has repeatedly said, is unnecessary and unhelpful."162

-160 McIntyre, 131 S. Ct. at 2789 (citation omitted) (quoting Ins.
+McIntyre, 131 S. Ct. at 2789 (citation omitted) (quoting Ins.
 Corp. of Ir., Ltd. v.
 Compagnie des Bauxite de Guinee, 456 U.S. 694, 702 (1982)).